fmerian/awesome-product-hunt/product-hunt-launch-guide.md

 **You can find all the required and optional inputs [here](https://git.new/meow/kit) on GitHub.**

 Tanya Rai and her team launched LastMile AI in October 2023 and ranked #2 Product of the Day and #4 Product of the Week.
-In [this blog post](https://dev.to/tanyarai/1-developer-tool-of-the-month-1o41), Tanya shared some lessons learned, and I really enjoyed this quote on polishing the details:
+In this blog post, [^4] Tanya shared some lessons learned, and I really enjoyed this quote on polishing the details:

 > **We spent some time nailing the messaging in a way that was palatable to the Product Hunt community.
 It's good to tailor your messaging and media assets to the community - it will resonate more.**
 >
-> -- [Tanya Rai](https://www.linkedin.com/in/tanyarai/), Product Manager, LastMile AI
+> -- Tanya Rai, Product Manager, LastMile AI

 Now that you've polished the details and tailored the messaging and visual assets in a simple and straightforward way, it's time to schedule the launch and submit the product.
 I recommend finding a Hunter.

 ### Finding a Hunter

 Do you need someone specific to submit your dev-first product on Product Hunt?
 By default, the answer is _no_.
-According to [Product Hunt](https://www.producthunt.com/launch/before-launch#hunters:-do-you-need-one), using a Hunter isn't a barrier to success:
+According to Product Hunt, [^5] using a Hunter isn't a barrier to success:

 - 79% of featured posts were by makers who self-hunted
 - 60% of #1 Product of the Day winners were self-hunted